Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

 \begin{cor} The inequality holds if and only if \end{cor} \begin{proof} After substituting $F=S-G$, the inequality is equivalent to \end{proof}

 Therefore, $G$ is a characteristic indicating how benevolent (acceptable) a mediator must be in order to increase stability.
 Like the main notion $\stab(P)$, it depends only on the total number of vertices and the number of simplices of $P$.
+In Remark \ref{R:G}, we give a consequence and an interpretation of this result, which actually provide a complete answer to the question from \cite{MV21} that we consider.

 The condition stated in Corollary \ref{C:stab} subsumes the one in Proposition \ref{P:stab}, since is equivalent to the obvious inequality

 \begin{example} \begin{itemize} \item[a)] If $P=\{\{v_0,v_1\},\{v_0\},\{v_1\},\{v_2\},\{v_3\},\{v_4\}\}$ is a political structure with $k+1=5$ agents and $S=6$ simplices, then taking the cone on the subcomplex $N=\{\{v_2\},\{v_3\},\{v_4\}\}$ leaves $G=3$ simplices unaffected.
 In this case we have $3=G< \frac{(k+1)(2^{k+1}-S-1)}{2^{k+1}-k-2}=\frac{5\cdot 25}{26}$, so the stability increases upon introducing a mediator.
 Indeed, by direct computation we obtain $1/26=\stab(P)<\stab(P_N')=4/57$.
 The same is true for $G=4$. \item[b)] If $P=\{\{v_0,v_1,v_2\},\{v_0,v_1\},\{v_1,v_2\},\{v_0,v_2\},\{v_1,v_3\},\{v_1,v_4\},\{v_0\},\{v_1\},\{v_2\},\{v_3\},\\\{v_4\}\}$ is a political structure with $k+1=5$ agents and $S=11$ simplices, then taking the cone on the subcomplex $N=\{\{v_0,v_1,v_2\},\{v_0,v_1\},\{v_1,v_2\},\{v_0,v_2\},\{v_0\},\{v_1\},\{v_2\}\}$ leaves $G=4$ simplices unaffected.
 In this case we have $4=G> \frac{(k+1)(2^{k+1}-S-1)}{2^{k+1}-k-2}=\frac{5\cdot 20}{26}$, so the stability decreases upon introducing a mediator.
 Indeed, by direct computation we obtain $3/13=\stab(P)>\stab(P_N')=13/57$. \item[c)] The case in which stability remains unchanged upon introducing a mediator into a proper substructure, that is, when